There are several types of insurance in Switzerland. But which types of insurance are really mandatory and which are optional?

 Individuals working from home, apprentices, trainees and volunteers must also be insured.

-Some individuals who are not employees will have to take out their own accident insurance, e.g. stay-at-home wives/husbands, pensioners and students.
+Some individuals who are not employees have to take out their own accident insurance, e.g. stay-at-home wives/husbands, pensioners and students.

 Basic state pension and disability insurance (AVS – AI)